 Since this is the overview of your stats, this particular percentage is for the entire site.
 It doesn’t tell you a lot of information, just that the majority of people bounce before interacting.

-Now, like we said above, you will need to drill down a bit to get any data that you can use to take actionable steps toward improving your bounce rate.
-After all, there’s a big difference in the readers of your blog and the customers at your eshop.
+Now, as we said above, you will need to drill down a bit to get any data that you can use to take actionable steps toward improving your bounce rate.
+After all, there’s a big difference between the readers of your blog and the customers at your eshop.
 GA will let you drill down, but first you need to figure out something important: search intent.

 What is Search Intent?

 Put simply, it’s the reason that people landed on your site in the first place.
 If a person Googles do my feet shrink when I lose weight? and they land on a product page for your eCommerce shoe store, that page isn’t fulfilling the intent of their search.

 So they bounce.
 If 99 out of 100 people do that, even though your overall site has a 75% bounce rate, that particular page has a 99% bounce rate.

 Now, if they land on your blog post titled Yes, Your Feet Shrink When You Lose Weight, then your post absolutely fulfills their search intent.
 But what if 90% of people bounce from it, too?
 What gives?

 What that means is that while your blog post incentivizes people to click into it and read and satisfies everything about their search intent, you haven’t incentivized them to interact with your site in a way that adds additional value to why they came there in the first place.